1. The Directors present the 80th Annual Report and audited Financial Statements ofthe Company for the year ended March 31 2018.

 The Independent Directors of the Company have submitted their Declaration ofIndependence as required under the provisions of Section 149(7) of the Companies Act2013 stating that they meet the criteria of independence as provided in Section 149 (6) ofthe Act.

-The Company has held familiarization programme for the Independent Directors by way ofpresentations on various aspects of business and deliberations held on major developmentsin legal and regulatory areas particularly regarding Companies Act 2013 and Regulation 7of SEBI LODR 2015.
+The Company has held familiarization programme for the Independent Directors by way ofpresentations on various aspects of business and deliberations held on major developmentsin legal and regulatory areas particularly on GST and Ind-AS.
 The website link on this ishttp://www. mukand.com/images/Familiarisation_Programme.pdf.

-The particulars of loans guarantee or investments given or made by the Company underSection 186 of the Act are disclosed at Note No.34 of the financial statements.
+The particulars of loans guarantee or investments given or made by the Company underSection 186 of the Act are disclosed in Notes to the Financial Statements.

-There were no Related Party Transactions (RPTs) entered into by the company during thefinancial year which attracted the provisions of Section 188 of Companies Act 2013.However there were material RPTs which got covered as material RPTs under Regulation 23of SEBI LODR 2015.
-During the year 2016-17 pursuant to Section 177 of the Companies Act2013 and Regulation 23 of SEBI LODR 2015 all RPTs were placed before Audit Committee forits prior / omnibus approval.
-The requisite disclosure in Form AOC-2 is furnished in Annexure-5.The policy on RPTs as approved by board is uploaded on the Companys website.
+There were no Related Party Transactions (RPTs) entered into by the Company during thefinancial year which attracted the provisions of Section 188 of Companies Act 2013.However there were material RPTs which got covered as material RPTs under Regulation 23of SEBI LODR 2015.

 Information under Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 is provided in